MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webdriver.md

        Selenium running WebView2
     :::image-end:::

 Congratulations.
-You have successfully automated a WebView2 project and driven WebView2 by using Selenium and Microsoft Edge Driver.
+You've successfully automated a WebView2 project and driven WebView2 by using Selenium and Microsoft Edge Driver.

 > [!Note]
 > [edge-selenium-tools][GithubSeleniumProject] is a project that the Microsoft Edge team created to allow Selenium 3 users to drive Edge Chromium and WebView2 using the same API that's provided in Selenium 4.

 ## See also

-*   For a comprehensive look at how the APIs Selenium drives WebView2 or Microsoft Edge \(Chromium\), navigate to [WebDriver on Selenium documentation][SeleniumWebdriver]
+*   For a comprehensive look at how the APIs Selenium drives WebView2 or Microsoft Edge \(Chromium\), navigate to [WebDriver on Selenium documentation][SeleniumWebdriver].
 *   To learn more about the WebView2 control and how to use it when embedding web content in your native app, navigate to [Introduction to Microsoft Edge WebView2][WebViewIndex].
-*   To learn more about automating Microsoft Edge \(Chromium\), navigate to [Use WebDriver (Chromium) for test automation][WebdriverChromium]
+*   To learn more about automating Microsoft Edge \(Chromium\), navigate to [Use WebDriver (Chromium) for test automation][WebdriverChromium].

 ## Getting in touch with the Microsoft Edge WebView team